aresceribilis/Racijon/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea to improve the project
 title: "[NEW]"
-labels: bug, feature
+labels: feature
 assignees: ''

 ---